OcarinGit/GettingCleaningCourseProject/readme.md

 7. Give good presentation to the data.

+8. Create the final data set wich creates a second, independent tidy data set with the average of each variable  for ech activity and each subject

 Roughly those were the task performed.
 All the lines inside the code have comments giving detail about every action performed.
 And the CodeBook.md provides a good source of detailed informations as well.